“We have installed more than 100,000 ft of Clear View Curtains.”

 The poly window is clear like a glass window and while it is tough and flexible it should be treated with care similar to glass.

-If you are a current customer and have something to add to our Clear View Curtain Update contact us!
+Contact us if you are a current customer and have something to add to our Clear View Curtain Update!

 Notice the Window Clarity in this Close Up Photo